Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 This should remove the incorrect routing being used and make the PC use the proper one instead.

+For some reason, the rover sometimes reassigns the adapter's IP address by incrementing it, when that happens all comms fail between the rover and the lab computer as the IP is statically set beforehand.
+In this case, it is good to check what the new IP is by running `ifconfig` on the lab PC, and checking the IP address of the external adapter and updating the IP address of concordia lab PC on the rover found in `/etc/hosts`.
+It is possible to create a script that will ping the old IP address, and if that address fails, updates it.

 ### 2.1.2 External Adapter Info

 The vendor and project IDs for the external USB WIFI adapter are 0b05 184c respectively.
 This adapter is an